keithjgrant/keithjgrant.com/content/posts/2019/01/social-web-overview.md

 The W3C, in fact, has a Social Web Working Group.
 This group has published several standards.

-Two key standards to know are [Webmention](https://www.w3.org/TR/webmention/) and [Micropub](https://www.w3.org/TR/micropub/).
+Two key standards to be familiar with are [Webmention](https://www.w3.org/TR/webmention/) and [Micropub](https://www.w3.org/TR/micropub/).

 **Webmention** is a way to let another webpage know when you have linked to it.
-This is similar to the old Pingback approach&mdash;if you’re familiar with that&mdash;but greatly simplified.
+If you’re familiar with the old Pingback concept, this is similar, but greatly simplified.
 In the example above, I replied to a post on Twitter, but I can just as easily reply to a post on any site that supports Webmentions.
 If you write a note on your site, I can reply to it directly, without going through any third party service.